aquariumbio/aquarium/docs/_docs/protocol_developer/table.md

 (Note that this time the checkable cells have already all been clicked)

-A more exciting example might be to make a `custom_column` that lists a calculated volume of plasmid to transfer that is distinct between `Operations`, rather than just instructing to add 10µL to each as we had before.
+A more exciting example might be to make a `custom_column` that lists a calculated volume of plasmid to transfer that is distinct between `Operations`, rather than just instructing to transfer 10µL for every `Operation` as we had written before.
 A clean way to accomplish this is by first storing the calculated value in the `temporary` hash of each `Operation`, and then mapping the each Operation to that value from the `custom_column`.
 For more on how the `temporary` hash works, see the [Operation Method Documentation](TODO).

 In this somewhat contrived example, we calculate the volume of plasmid to transfer by dividing the length of the input Plasmid by 500.